nixworks/public/news/2017/10/1/two-women-are-killed-by-a-knife-wielding-man-at-saint-charles-train-station-in-marseille-france-the-suspect-is-killed-by-police-who-are-t.md

 ### [2017-10-1](/news/2017/10/1/index.md)

-# Two women are killed by a knife wielding man at Saint Charles train station in Marseille, France.
+# Two women are killed by a knife-wielding man at Saint Charles train station in Marseille, France.
 The suspect is killed by police, who are treating the attack as a terrorist incident.